Consulting for Healthcare Professionals

 Co-mentoring implies that the partners in the relationship are on equal footing, which greatly improves communication, particularly among physicians who are sensitive to hierarchy.

-Ken Cohn facilitated a dialog between the medical staff and administration in 2005, which was transformational, both for the institution and for me personally.
+Ken Cohn facilitated a dialogue between the medical staff and administration in 2005, which was transformative, both for the institution and for me personally.